Maxohm491/Boing/Engine/README.md

     - libraries (.so, .dll, .a, .dylib files).
 Note this is a good place to put SDL
 - bin
     - This is the directory where your built executable(.exe for windows, .app for Mac, or a.out for Linux) and any additional generated files are put after each build.
-- EngineBuild (Optional)
-    - You may optionally put a .zip to you final deliverable.
-One should be able to copy and paste this directory, and only this directory onto another machine and be able to run the game.
-This is optional because for this course we will be building your projects from source.
-However, in the game industry it is useful to always have a build of a game ready for testers, thus a game project hieararchy would likely have this directory in a repo or other storage medium.
-- ThirdParty
-    - Code that you have not written if any.

 **Note: For the final project you may add additional directories if you like, for example for your game which demonstrates your engine works.**